-In the Subscription Management area of AccessAlly, you have the option to “skip payments” on a subscription created with Stripe.
+In the Subscription Management area of AccessAlly, you have a subscription management: skip payments option for recurring payments created with Stripe.

 This is useful for a number of use cases: when you want to give someone a free month, to pause their payments for a period of time (but still give them access), or to zero out any outstanding payments that they won’t be making.